tensorflow/java/README.md

 ## Communication

 This repository is maintained by TensorFlow JVM Special Interest Group (SIG).
-You can easily join the group by writing at the [sig-jvm Gitter channel](https://gitter.im/tensorflow/sig-jvm), or you can simply send pull requests and raise issues to this repository.
+You can easily contact the group by posting to the [TensorFlow Forum](https://discuss.tensorflow.org), adding the `sig_jvm` tag, or by writing to us on the [sig-jvm Gitter channel](https://gitter.im/tensorflow/sig-jvm).
+You can also simply send pull requests and raise issues to this repository.

 ## Building Sources